postmanlabs/labs-docs/src/pages/docs/getting-started/postman-account.md

 If you have a free account, you can upgrade it by navigating to [Postman](https://go.postman.co/) and selecting **Upgrade** in the top-right corner.

 If you have a paid account, you can upgrade your Postman plan by navigating to your [billing dashboard](https://go.postman.co/billing/overview/) and selecting **Edit Plan** on the right.
-To learn more about upgrading and managing your Postman plan, see our [Billing](/docs/administration/billing/#changing-your-plan) guide.
+To learn more about upgrading and managing your Postman plan, see the [Billing](/docs/administration/billing/#changing-your-plan) guide.

 > The cost of your upgraded plan or additional seats will be prorated based on the time left in your team's current billing cycle.
 For more information, [contact Postman's sales team](mailto:sales@postman.com).